 Joey Veltkamp is unfolding one of the largest quilts I’ve seen him make, meant to envelop not just one body but two.
 The largest patches are made from a friend’s red plaid lumberjack flannel; one pocket prominently, lovingly, placed near the top of the blanket. “... this is for love letters,” Joey explains as he pats the pocket and flattens out the quilt.
 I nearly die from the sweetness, the sincerity of the remark, and absolute romance of the thought that a quilt could be made to contain such a thing.

 It fits to hear those words come from Joey’s lips.
 After all, his entire body of work is a love letter.
-Even when the work is about mundane objects, Veltkamp is reaching out from the heart to express something tangible about the emotions we’re feeling.
-In the truest sense, he is drawing from a long history of art made from love and nurture, creating objects with beauty and meaning as well as function and memory.
+Even when the work is about mundane objects, Veltkamp is reaching out from deep within his heart to express something tangible about the emotions we’re feeling.
+In the truest sense, he is drawing from a long history of art made from love and nurture, creating objects with beauty and meaning, embodying the stories and memories of people and communities.

-In 1987, a group of friends wanted to honor the multitude of deaths that AIDS had wreaked upon the gay community.
-Their response was to create a quilt memorializing the names of people who had died, and is known as The AIDS Memorial Quilt, founded by The NAMES Project Foundation.
-Born out of anguish, the NAMES Project has served as a monument to the catastrophic effect the disease had not only on an entire culture, but on individual lives.
+In 1987, a group of close friends wished to honor the multitude of deaths that AIDS had wreaked upon the gay community.
+Their response was to create a quilt memorializing the names of people who had died.
+Their effort became known as The AIDS Memorial Quilt, founded by The NAMES Project Foundation.
+Born out of anguish, the NAMES Project has served as a monument to the catastrophic effect the virus had not only on individual lives, but entire communities, and a culture.
 This project points at those lives and humanizes them.
 These were people, not numbers or statistics.
-The immediate personal impact of the disease was devastating to an entire culture.
-Through the act of sewing – a form of mending - and naming, the AIDS Memorial Quilt became an act of healing.
+The immediate personal impact of this illness was devastating, and through the act of sewing – a form of mending - and naming, the AIDS Memorial Quilt became an act of healing.

 The spectre of the Memorial Quilt is real.
 Its purpose was to commemorate the ghosts of people we remember and heal those who remain.
 In 2011, Joey Veltkamp exhibited a collection of colorful, pinched clay ghost sculptures at SOIL Gallery in Seattle to document his own journey through sadness.
 Sweet, simple, and playful, they were small protagonists in a story about grief without a name or a place.
 They served as symbols of people – friends, old celebrities, fictional characters – but over time they became friendly, warm, and comforting fixtures.
 It is from these that a new body of work emerged, a series of drawings Veltkamp made based on the shape, color, and repetition of form inspired by piles of blankets.
 Like ghosts, blankets are imbued with the presence of a person.
 Unlike ghosts, they don’t hold the shape of the person beneath them.
 Still, they are altered by our interaction, carrying our scent when we’re gone.
 Blankets and quilts hold us when others can’t.
 They keep us warm.
 Soft, cozy, and sometimes fluffy; they are in the truest sense of the word, “comforters”.

-It would be easy to assume that “craft” seems to take the pressure off an artist.
-Quilts don’t carry the weight of Western art history.
-They do carry the extensive history of craft-making, nurture, caretaking, and the art of women across cultures and across time.
-Perhaps the most famous among them are the startlingly Abstract Expressionist quilts made by the Women of Gee’s Bend.
-The work of these women from Alabama can be seen across modern art museums and galleries all over the US, something I’m certain those making them never imagined would happen.
-And why would anyone imagine it to happen?
-Textile arts are passed on through generations of women, and made intimately in small gatherings.
-Though they are not made for exhibition, they are a document of a culture.
-Quilts are a recording of moments in time.
-They are a portrait of the person for whom they are made.
-But the people making them remain invisible.
+It would be easy to assume that a craft-based practice imposes "less" pressure on an artist.
+After all, quilts don’t carry the burden of Eurocentric notions of art history.
+But they do carry an honest history of art and artmaking; as well as the extensive history of craft-making, nurture, caretaking, and the art of people across cultures and across time.
+Perhaps the most famous among them are the stunning, colorful, and boldly abstract quilts made by the Women of Gee’s Bend.
+The work of these Black women from Alabama can now be seen across modern art museums and galleries all over the US, something I’m certain those making them never imagined would happen.
+And why would they?
+These quilts were not made for that purpose in mind.
+Outside the confines of the capitalist "art world", textile arts are passed on through generations of people, and made intimately in small gatherings.
+They are a language of culture, storytelling, and identity.
+Not made for the distanced perspective of a sterile exhibition, they are an intimate document and history of a people, for the people.
+Quilts are a recording of moments in time, a memory of ancestors, and a living breathing memory for descendants.
+They are a portrait of both the person who made them, and the person for whom they are made.
+But the people making them have historically remained invisible.

-Joey Veltkamp is creating a series of quilts and flags where color forms stories of identity through symbolism.
+Carrying this tradition, Joey Veltkamp is creating a series of quilts and flags where color forms stories of identity through symbolism.
 Common themes of alienation or weirdness emerge, for example, in the way he uses neon, giving us a visual clue that there is something happening or about to happen.
 This use of color is a marker of uncanny Pacific Northwest energy, a sign of something strange or supernatural.
-Veltkamp loves to touch on the bizarre nature and mythology of this rainy, dark, and mystical region - our penchant for vampires, serial killers, and long dark winters creates a sort of Norse-like feeling of weirdness and the supernatural.
-The Northwest, a historically transient location in the furthermost corner of the lower 48 States, is a home to misfits, weirdos, and outcasts.
+Veltkamp loves to touch on the persistent mythology of this rainy, dark, and mystical region - our penchant for vampires, Otherworldly creatures, and long dark winters creates a sort of Nordic feeling of weirdness, the in-between, and the supernatural.
+The Northwest, a historically restless location in the furthermost corner of the lower 48 States, is a home to those who didn't quite fit in anywhere else; mystics, weirdos, and outcasts.

 Sometimes I see it and then paint it.
 Other times I paint it and then see it.
 Both are impure situations, and I prefer neither.
 At every point in nature there is something to see.
 My work contains similar possibilities for the changing focus of the eye.